rfuzzo/MWSE/docs/source/references/general/patches.md

 - Allows NiUVController to specify its texture correctly.
 - Creates crash dump files and logging information to help diagnose mod issues.
 - `Disable` mwscript function updates collision information so the player won't collide with invisible references.
+- Improved support for NiSortAdjustNode, with additional alpha subtree rendering.
 - Improves load times when using Mod Organizer 2.
 - Optimizes access to global variables.
 - Optimizes access to player kill count, via `GetDeadCount` or dialogue filtering.